basaandewiel/basaandewiel.github.io/_posts/2024-02-24-Wireguard_on_openwrt_behind_isp_router.md

 # Testing an troubleshooting
-To test, first turn off wifi on you phone, so we know for sure that traffic is not floating via your wifi.
+To test, first turn off wifi on your phone, so we know for sure that traffic is not floating via your local wifi.
 Of course mobile data must be turned on.

 Activate the connection and try whether you can reach your LAN and internet sites.

 On the command prompt of your openwrt you can give the command `wg` to see whether handshaking is succesful or not.
 This is the first part that must be working.
-If this is not working double check the keys on openwrt and your phone.
+If this is not working double check the keys on openwrt and your phone, and restart the network on Openwrt via `/etc/init.d/network restart`.

 ## Check whether traffic arrives at your openwrt
 When these are OK, we are first going to check whether traffic is arriving at openwrt from your phone.